delath/oracle-assistant/README.md

 ```

 ## Usage
 Oracle listens for various events and messages from users.
-Upon receiving a message from a new user, Oracle attempts to access their chat history in the Mems/ directory.
+Upon receiving a message from a new user, it attempts to access their chat history in the Mems/ directory.
 If no chat history is found, Oracle ignores the user.
 Finally, The message is then appended to the `Mems.json` file.

 Once the chat history is persisted, the chat message is sent to the OpenAI API for generating a response.
 Upon receiving a response, Oracle sends the generated response back to the user and persists it inside the `Mems.json` file by appending it.

 ## Examples
 Suppose Oracle gets a message from user A: "Hello, Oracle"

-She would check for any chat history for user A in the `Mems` directory.
-If there isn't any, she ignores the user.
+It would check for any chat history for user A in the `Mems` directory.
+If there isn't any, the user is ignored.

 Oracle persists the chat history data to the `Mems.json` file.
 The `Mems.json` file now contains the following data